FelixMJL/PetLover-BE/README.md

 ----------------------------------------------------
 How to run this app:
-1. git checkout -b branch origin/develop //clone the develop branch to local
+1. git checkout -b develop origin/develop //clone the develop branch to local
 2. npm install
 3. npm run dev // To start server